The most important things to know about diabetes

 What is diabetes?

-Affecting more than 37 million people in the U.S., diabetes is a chronic condition that, on the most basic level, develops when too much glucose (blood sugar) is circulating in your body.
+Affecting around 1.8 million Australians and over 250,000 New Zealanders, diabetes is a chronic condition that, on the most basic level, develops when too much glucose (blood sugar) is circulating in your body.
 To illustrate how this happens, let’s start with a little physiology.
-We get glucose from two sources: the foods and drinks we consume and the body’s built-in supplier, the liver.
+We get glucose from two sources: the foods and drinks we consume, and the liver.

 If your glucose level dips—say, between meals—then the liver converts glycogen (a form of sugar stored in the body) into glucose for an energy boost.
-In order for that glucose to get distributed to the body’s cells and get to work, though, we need a hormone called insulin (made by the pancreas)to help transport it.
+In order for that glucose to get distributed to the body’s cells and get to work we need a hormone called insulin (made by the pancreas) to help transport it.

 When you have diabetes, however, your pancreas may not produce enough insulin.
 Or it does produce enough insulin, but your body just doesn’t respond to it.
-In fact, “most people who have type 2 diabetes actually have very elevated insulin levels,” says Dr. Shabina Ahmed, M.D., an endocrinologist and an assistant professor of medicine at Johns Hopkins University, in Baltimore.
+In fact, “most people who have type 2 diabetes actually have very elevated insulin levels,” says Dr. Shabina Ahmed, M.D., an endocrinologist and an Assistant Professor of Medicine at Johns Hopkins University, in Baltimore, United States.

 As a result, you wind up with an excess of glucose in your bloodstream, which, if left unchecked, can lead to inflammation, triggering additional health issues.